tstromberg/goose/README.md

 cd goose && make run
 ```

+`make run` will cause the goose to implant itself into `/Applications/Review Goose.app` for future use.
+To be persistently annoyed by the goose every time you start your computer, click the `Start at Login` menu item.

 ### Option 2: Using a fine-grained access token

 If you want more control over which repositories the goose can access, you can use a [fine-grained personal access token](https://github.com/settings/personal-access-tokens/new) with the following permissions: